 For more information and updates about how New Orleans is addressing the Covid-19 outbreak – including our Phase One Reopening Plan and businesses that are currently open – please visit our homepage Read More

 The Krewe of Armeinius holds New Orleans' most lavish and satirical gay carnival ball.
-Established in 1969, Armeinius has for 45 years, held a gay carnival ball on the evening of the Saturday before Mardi Gras.
+Established in 1969, Armeinius has for over 45 years, held a gay carnival ball on the evening of the Saturday before Mardi Gras.

 The affair is strictly formal and strictly personal.
 Armeinius krewe members host this elaborate ball for the enjoyment of their invited guests who are seated at tables around the ball floor where they enjoy an abundance of food and drink while the krewe members display their costumes in a series of tableau presentations.
 To receive a table invitation to the ball is an indication that you have arrived in New Orleans gay society.
 In recent years, due to ever increasing costs, the membership has opened the ball to the general public with balcony seating for a modest donation.